Southern Collard Greens

 The stems on collard greens are pretty tough.
 Some don’t mind leaving them on but I prefer to remove them for several reasons.
 The first reason is texture.
 By removing the stems from your collard greens it tremendously improve the texture of the dish by allowing the greens to be smooth and tender.
 Another reason to remove the stems is reduced cook time.
 Removing the stems allow your greens to cook evenly and faster than if you left the stems on.
 A final reason for removing the stem from your greens is it allow the greens to be easily served and enjoyed.
 Take it from me. cut collard greens are easier to manage, plate and eat with a fork.

-To cut the greens, use a sharp knife to remove the stems from the greens.
-Roll the leaves like a cigar then cut them into small pieces.
-Place the greens in cool water, clean them then rinse them well.
+To cut the greens, first use a sharp knife to remove the stems.
+Next, roll the leaves tightly like a cigar and cut them into small pieces.
+Place the greens in cool water, clean them thoroughly, and rinse them well.

 2. Cooking Your Greens

-Using medium-high heat, bring your Dutch oven to temperature then pour the chicken broth and water into the pot.
-Bring the liquid to a light boil.
-Add your turkey, onion and garlic then reduce to medium heat, cover and simmer for 15 minutes.
+Start by bringing your Dutch oven to temperature over medium-high heat.
+Next, pour the chicken broth and water into the pot and bring the liquid to a light boil.
+Add the turkey, onion, and garlic.
+Reduce the heat to medium, cover the pot, and let it simmer for 15 minutes.

-Add the greens then cover and simmer for ten minutes continuing to cook on medium heat.
+Next add the greens then cover and simmer for ten minutes. continuing to cook on medium heat.
 After ten minutes remove the lid then season with salt, black pepper and red pepper flakes.
 Add the vinegar, mix well then cover and cook on low heat for one hour.

-After one hour remove your turkey from the pot and cool for 5 minutes before shredding.
-Return the shredded turkey to the pot and cook for an additional 15 minutes before serving.
+Allow the greens to cook for one hour then remove your turkey from the pot.
+Allow the turkey to cool for 5 minutes before shredding.
+Once shredded, return the turkey to your pot allowing your greens to cook for an additional 15.

 Serve your green as a side dish or you can enjoy them alone in a bowl with the smoked meat and the pot liquor (pot likker) and a healthy slice of cornbread.
 However you choose to eat them I hope you enjoy this delicious collard greens recipe!